deNBI/cloud-user-docs/wiki/Compute_Center/Bielefeld.md

 ### external

 The external network is a public available network.
-There are no limitations from our side and it is the preferred network if do not have access to the Bielefeld university LAN.
+There are no limitations from our side and it is the preferred network if you don't have access to the Bielefeld university LAN.

 ### external-service

 The external-service network is a public network that is restricted to ssh, http and https.
-It should only used for (web-)services running in the cloud.
+It should only be used for (web-)services running in the cloud.
 Each IP address must be activated before usage. **In general this network shouldn't be used, ask cloud support if unsure.**

 ### cebitec

 The cebitec network is a non-public _external_ network, that can only be used from the Bielefeld university LAN.
-However, since this network represents a non-public ip address range it is possible to have more than one in use at the same time.
+However, since this network represents a non-public ip address range, it is possible to have more than one in use at the same time.
 The access is limited to ssh, http and https.
 Access to the world is only possible using the CeBiTec Proxy and only for http, https, and ftp.

 ```
 export http_proxy=proxy.cebitec.uni-bielefeld.de:3128